open-energy-transition/redispatch-model/doc/gb-model/methodology.rst

 =====

 The model has two distinct phases: dispatch and re-dispatch.
-In the dispatch phase, a rolling horizon dispatch model is solved while ignoring GB inter-nodal transmission capacities.
+In the unconstrained dispatch phase, a rolling horizon dispatch model is solved while ignoring GB inter-nodal transmission capacities.
 In the re-dispatch phase, inter-nodal transmission capacities (a.k.a. "boundary capabilities") are introduced and the rolling horizon optimisation is re-run with the opportunity for generators to increase (offer) or decrease (bid) generation at a pre-defined cost in response to network congestion.
+In 2017, the optimisation was specified as running at a 4hr resolution (8 periods per day) for 20 years.
 The purpose of the re-dispatch phase is to calculate the system cost incurred by congestion (a.k.a. "constraint costs").
 These capacities are varied across scenarios to represent different transmission reinforcement proposals (a.k.a. "network options"), and the resulting constraint costs compared to find the most cost effective options to proceed with.

-This section is a summary of the 2017 `*Long Term Market and Network Constraint Modelling* report <https://www.nationalgrid.com/sites/default/files/documents/Long-term%20Market%20and%20Network%20Constraint%20Modelling.pdf>`_.
+This section is a summary of the 2017 `Long Term Market and Network Constraint Modelling report <https://www.nationalgrid.com/sites/default/files/documents/Long-term%20Market%20and%20Network%20Constraint%20Modelling.pdf>`_ and the `NOA 2021-22 Methodology <https://www.neso.energy/document/204196/download>`_.

+.. _method-existing-boundary-capabilities:

 Boundary capabilities
 =====================